 Sheikha recalled some of the visits she has made to sick children in makeshift hospitals around the world (including one especially harrowing trip to a Sudanese hospital) and how this impressed upon her indelibly the need to support these children and hospitals who do the best they can while working with very little.

 One of the main topics of conversation was of course the two upcoming SATUC projects, namely the 2015 SATUC Cup and the SATUC Sports School for Underprivileged Children and Orphans (SSSUCO) which Sheikha spoke about in great detail and with plenty of passion.
-Sheikha also raised the possibility of an American team participating at the 2015 SATUC Cup, which Ms Jaffee wholeheartedly supported and offered to put all the show’s resources at Sheikha’s disposal to make this happen.
+Sheikha also raised the possibility of an American team participating in the 2015 SATUC Cup, which Ms. Jaffee wholeheartedly supported and offered to put all the show’s resources at Sheikha’s disposal to make this happen.

-Other topics included Sheikha’s life work so far, the need for humanitarian aid throughout the world, but also in one’s own country and words of advice from Sheikha to any young female listeners to inspire them to follow their dreams and not to be discouraged by what others may think is possible of you.
+Other topics included Sheikha’s life work so far, the need for humanitarian aid throughout the world, but also in one’s own country, and words of advice from Sheikha to any young female listeners to inspire them to follow their dreams and not to be discouraged by what others may think is possible of you.

 The interview will be listed here on Friday evening:

-Once the show has been recorded it gets saved to the show’s ITunes library where it is accessible to anyone around the world for free, 24 hours a day, 7 days a week – we hope as many of you will tune in as possible!
+Once the show has been recorded it gets saved to the show’s iTunes library where it is accessible to anyone around the world for free, 24 hours a day, 7 days a week – we hope as many of you will tune in as possible!